pivinx1/sparrowassistant/README.md

-# sparrowassistant
+# Sparrow Assistant SD
-Hi!
-You can come here to contribute to a small project, an CLI-based assistant - Sparrow.
+Setap's fork of sparrowassistant by pivinx1
 # Sparrow in numbers:
-- 1 command except exit
+- 5 commands except exit
 - 4 greetings
+- 2 funny jokes :)
+- Response for when you didn't type a command correctly